 20 So Joseph bought all the land of Egypt for Pharaoh, for every Egyptian sold his field, because the famine was severe upon them.
 Thus the land became Pharaoh’s.

-Contrast with our modern times, … under such widespread economic hardship , … somehow, under Joseph’s wise plan, the response was orderly, and prevented mass civil unrest in the nation;
+Contrast with our modern times, … under such widespread economic hardship , … somehow, under Joseph’s wise plan, the public response was orderly, … and prevented mass civil unrest in the nation;

-The famine was so severe, that the people sold everything to buy grain from Joseph, the people became Pharoah’s slaves.
+The famine was so severe, that the people sold everything to buy grain from Joseph, the people became Pharaoh’s slaves.
 The market crashed, and Joseph held all the cash and commodities, and bought all the stocks and real estate in the economy.
-Any investor’s dream.

-An irresistible temptation to be absolutely corrupt, … but Joseph,
+An irresistible temptation to be absolutely corrupt & greedy, … but Joseph,

 Joseph brought the money into Pharaoh’s house.